 Manage Your Weight and Eat Right

+Eat healthy foods to get the nutrition you need to heal.
 If you're overweight or obese, you could be at higher risk for complications.
-While losing weight can help your recovery, don't start dieting if your surgery is less than a month away.
-Instead, eat healthfully to get the nutrition you need to heal.
-Also tell your anesthesiologist if you have sleep apnea, which is often associated with being overweight.
-You may need a special anesthesia plan to help you breathe during surgery.
+While losing some pounds can help your recovery, don't start dieting without your doctor's OK if your surgery is less than a month away.

-Like eating right, exercising before surgery may help you recover from surgery faster.
-In one study with rats, those that regularly exercised before surgery recovered much quicker than those that didn't.
-No matter your activity level, talk with your medical team about it before surgery.
-They can help you learn how you can safely be active before and after your procedure.
+Doing so before surgery may help you recover faster.
+No matter your activity level, talk to your doctor about it.
+He can help you learn how you can safely be active before and after your procedure.